Skatinger/OSProject/documentation/YAR_Protocol.md

 *Usage*: `PUT <key>:<value>;`
-In case of success, the server will reply with `20 PUT <key>:<value>;` If the key is already in use, the server will reply `203 KEY <key> NOT FREE;` If the storage is full, the server will reply "999 SERVER OVERFLOW;"
+In case of success, the server will reply with `20 PUT <key>:<value>;` If the key is already in use, the server will reply `203 KEY <key> NOT FREE;` If the storage is full, the server will reply `999 SERVER OVERFLOW;`

 ## DEL
 Used to delete a KVP from the server.